 - Normal or robot models (which automatically lower the bread and raise the toast when done)

 The custom features all seem to involve some sort of inefficiency for the benefit they offer.
-For example, the extra wide models have the heating elements farther away from normal slices than would be the case with a regular toaster.
-The long-slice slot models will be wasting energy for the space not actually being used to toast bread.
+For example, the extra-wide models have the heating elements farther away from normal slices than would be the case with a regular toaster.
+The long-slice slot models will be wasting energy for space not actually being used to toast bread.
 You get the point.

 Featured Toaster Brands

-Another ideal toaster is a metal toaster is made by a company which makes professional-grade refrigerators and ranges.
-With a design harking back to the streamline era, the Viking toaster line comes 2-slot and 4-slot configurations and come in bold red and black finishes.
+Another ideal toaster is a metal toaster that is made by a company that makes professional-grade refrigerators and ranges.
+With a design harking back to the streamline era, the Viking toaster line comes 2-slot and 4-slot configurations and comes in bold red and black finishes.

-Not only will these toasters look good on your counter top, they’ll make delicious toast to perfection.
+Not only will these toasters look good on your countertop, but they’ll also make a delicious toast to perfection.